varigence/docs/bimlflex/reference-documentation/UseSqlCompatibleRowHash.md

 # Use SQL Compatible Row Hash

-Should the SSIS inline hashing component for Full Row Hashing use a hashing approach compatible with the SQL Server "HASHBYTES()" function.
+Determines whether the SSIS custom inline [hashing](xref:bimlflex-concepts-hashing) component for Full Row Hashing use a hashing approach compatible with the SQL Server "HASHBYTES()" function.

 The default is false for backward compatibility however we recommend setting this to true for new projects to make it forward compatible with cloud deployments